Atlas-OS/docs/docs/getting-started/installation.md

 ## :material-microsoft-windows: Reinstalling Windows

-???+ info "USB Installation"
+???+ info "USB Installation (optional)"

-    The method listed here does not require a USB stick, but [you can still reinstall Windows using one](https://support.microsoft.com/en-us/windows/reinstall-windows-d8369486-3e33-7d9c-dccc-859e2b022fc7#bkmk_clean_install_of_windows_10_using_installation_media).
-There's practically no differences between each method.
+    The method listed here **does not** require a USB stick, but [you can still reinstall Windows using one](https://support.microsoft.com/en-us/windows/reinstall-windows-d8369486-3e33-7d9c-dccc-859e2b022fc7#bkmk_clean_install_of_windows_10_using_installation_media) if you prefer to.
+There are practically no differences between using one or not.

-    If you opt to install from a USB stick, you still need your `AtlasFiles` folder, so don't accidentally wipe it.
+    If you opt to install from a USB stick, you still need your `AtlasFiles` folder, so don't wipe it.
+This will go onto the USB after it's made bootable.

     <h3>Installing via USB</h3>